avmnu-sng/rspec-tracer/README.md

 and we have **a clear idea of what to test for when making any changes**.
 With this data, we can also analyze the coupling between different components and much more.

+Read more on the intention and the implementation idea [here](./RSPEC_TRACER.md).

+## Note

+**RSpec Tracer is currently available for use in the local development environment only.** Support for CI is work in progress.

+**If you find this gem could be a helpful addition to your project, give it a try on local and report any issues you encountered.**

+## Demo

 **First Run**
 ![](./readme_files/first_run.gif)

 **Next Run**
 ![](./readme_files/next_run.gif)

-## Note

-**RSpec Tracer is currently available for use in the local development environment only.** Support for CI is work in progress.

 ## Installation